-- Another method for starting applications is from the desktop mouse menu.
-Read the Desktop Manager manual for information on how to change the menu contents.
+- Another method for starting applications is from the desktop right-click menu.
+Read the Desktop Manager manual for more information on how to change the menu contents.

 - Application Finder

-- If you know the name of a program and it is not on the panel or in the desktop menu you can use the run dialog.
-To open the dialog type Alt-F2 or choose the Run Program... option from the desktop menu.
+- If you know the name of the application you want to launch you can use the Application Finder.
+To open the dialog, press Alt-F2 or choose the Run Program... option from the desktop menu.

 - Basic window operations

-- You can move windows around the screen by dragging their title bar.
-A window can be closed, hidden, maximized, shaded and made sticky 1) by using the title bar buttons.
+- You can move a window around the screen by dragging on its title bar.
+A window can be closed, minimized, maximized, shaded and made sticky (make it show up on all workspaces) by using the title bar buttons.

-- Shading a window, which means collapsing it to only show the title bar, can also be accomplished by using the mouse wheel over the title bar.
+- Shading a window, or rolling it up to hide its contents and only show the title bar, can also be accomplished by scrolling the mouse wheel while hovering over the title bar.
 Mouse wheel up is shade, mouse wheel down is unshade.

-- If you want maximized windows to not cover the entire screen you can set workspace margins from the settings manager dialog (see below).
+- If you don't want maximized windows to cover up the entire screen, you can set workspace margins in the Settings Manager.

 - Application management

-- To find out what applications are currently running you can look at the task list on the top panel.
-Clicking on a button in the task list will focus the associated application.
-Clicking again will hide it.
+- To see what applications are currently running, you can look at the task list on the panel.
+Clicking on an application in the task list will focus it, and clicking it again will hide it.

 - When you click with the middle mouse button on the desktop background a list of windows is shown, ordered by workspace.
 You can activate the application or change workspaces by choosing the appropriate menu entry.

-- You can change workspaces by clicking on them in the graphical pager, either on the taskbar or on the panel.
+- You can change workspaces by clicking on them in the graphical pager on the panel.
 Pressing Ctrl-Alt-LeftArrow or Ctrl-Alt-RightArrow will cycle through the workspaces.
-Using the mousewheel over the pager or the desktop background has the same effect.
+Scrolling the mouse wheel while hovering over the pager or the desktop background has the same effect.

-The settings manager dialog provides access to the global preferences of many Xfce applications.
+The Settings Manager provides access to the global preferences of many aspects of the Xfce Desktop Environment.
 You can run it by pressing its launcher on the panel, from the desktop mouse menu or by running

-Dialogs to change many aspects of the Xfce Desktop Environment are available.
-See the separate manuals of the Xfce components for more information.
-It may be interesting to have a quick look at all the dialogs to find out what options are available that allow you to create the best possible working environment.
+Refer to the individual manuals of the Xfce components for more information on settings specifically for that application.
+Don't be afraid to explore all the settings to find out what options are available that allow you to create the best possible working environment.